heremaps/gluecodium/docs/internal/reference_resolution.md

 the full path of "core.MyClass.NestedInterface" uniquely identifies the interface element in the declaration.
 And the full path "core.MyClass.doSomething.value:1" uniquely identifies the parameter of the second overload of the function.
 Notably, even if the possible ambiguity is at the "core.MyClass.doSomething" level, the ":1" suffix is still added at the very end.
-This works, because there can be no more than one ambiguity per path, and it allows for a uniform string representation of paths.
+This allows for a uniform string representation of paths.

 The reference map is mutable (appendable) for the whole duration of model tree creation.
 It becomes immutable when the tree is fully created.